Blog

 Hadoop Common

-This includes all the common utilities and libraries that support other Hadoop modules.
+This component includes the necessary libraries and utilities that support the other Hadoop modules.
+It's the backbone of Hadoop's operational capabilities.

 Hadoop Distributed File System (HDFS)